 Greenberg admits that both he and Gaetz had sex with a girl that they believed was 19.
 (She was 17 at the time.)
 Greenberg says he learned the girl was underage “from an anonymous tip” on Sept.
 4, 2017.
 He promptly notified Gaetz.
 “Immediately I called the congressman and warned him to stay clear of this person and informed him she was underage,” Greenberg wrote.
 “He was equally shocked and disturbed by this revelation.”

 “She apologized and recognized that by lying about her age, she endangered many people,” he continued.
 “There was no further contact with this individual until after her 18th birthday.”
 He confirms in the letter that this girl who was involved in the aforementioned Venmo payments.
-As previously reported by the Beast, Gaetz sent Greenberg $900 in two Venmo transactions—one titled “Test” and the other titled “hit up ___.”
-The blank contained a nickname for this girl; Greenberg paid her and two other women a total of $900 about six hours later.
+Gaetz sent Greenberg $900 in two Venmo transactions—one titled “Test” and the other titled “hit up ___.”
+The blank contained a nickname for this girl.
+Greenberg paid her and two other women a total of $900 about six hours later.

 Greenberg Plea Deal